caneel logo white

 Aim for Progress, Not Perfection

 Jess Kolko’s journey in leadership exemplifies the transformative power of challenging perfectionism and embracing progress.
 By acknowledging vulnerability, owning mistakes, and seeking growth through coaching, Jess has grown both personally and professionally.
-Her story serves as a reminder that leaders, just like everyone else, are human beings with limitations and room for improvement.
+Their story serves as a reminder that leaders, just like everyone else, are human beings who struggle with letting go of perfectionism and have their limitations and room for improvement.

-When leaders let go of the need for perfection and instead focus on progress, they create an environment that fosters authenticity, growth, and innovation.
-By valuing progress over perfection, leaders can inspire their teams and contribute to positive change in their organizations.
+When leaders let go of the need for perfection and instead focus on making progress and working toward healthy achievement, they create an environment that fosters authenticity, growth, and innovation.
+By valuing progress over perfection, leaders can inspire their teams to break out of limiting thought patterns and negative self-talk and instead contribute to positive change in their organizations.

 This article is related to my interview with Jess Kolko – Listen here.